-Year one provides a holistic view over the natural resources value and process chain through a semester at the Ghent University, a residential school at TU Bergakademie Freiberg, a semester at Uppsala University, and a summer school at TU Bergakademie Freiberg.
+Year one provides a holistic view of the natural resources value and process chain through a semester at Ghent University, a residential school at TU Bergakademie Freiberg, a semester at Uppsala University, and a summer school at TU Bergakademie Freiberg.

 In year two you choose to specialise and gain a deeper understanding of one of the following specialisations:

 Sustainable resource recovery and recycling, or Sustainable materials at the Ghent University

 Entrepreneurial skills are fostered in different ways.
 There are a kick-off week and events such as "Meet the Founders" during the residential and summer schools.
 Also, core modules on topics such as Innovation Management and Entrepreneurship, as well as Project Management and Business Plan Development are included.
 An internship and your thesis expose you intimately to the natural resources industry.